From Discrete to Continuous-Variable Systems via Jordan-Schwinger Tomographic Transformation: Probability Picture of Quantum Mechanics

 In the continuous and discrete cases, quantizers and dequantizers are connected by the relations:

-The quantizer/dequantizer pair associated with an operator $\hat{\rho}$ is not uniquely defined.
-In general, the only requirement imposed on the dequantizer is hermiticity.
-However, in this case, the resulting symbol is not necessarily a PDF (for CV states) or a probability function (for DV states).
-Imposing the condition on the dequantizer $\hat{U}(z)$ to be a positive semi-definite, complete on the $\mathcal{H}$ operator, constitutes a positive operator-valued measure (POVM).
-Then Eq.~\eqref{01} defines a valid PDF or probability function over the variable~$z$.
-Further we consider the cases of DV and CV states on the finite and infinite Hilbert spaces and their tomographic representation to have a clear probabilistic picture of quantum states.
+The quantizer–dequantizer pair associated with an operator $\hat{\rho}$ is not unique.
+In general, the dequantizer is only required to be Hermitian, in which case the resulting symbol is not necessarily a PDF (for CV states) or a probability function (for DV states).
+Requiring the dequantizer $\hat{U}(z)$ to be positive semi-definite and complete on $\mathcal{H}$ makes it a POVM, and Eq.~\eqref{01} then defines a valid PDF or probability function over~$z$.